Children's Cancer Centre building work

 The main entrance on Great Ormond Street has closed.
 For most people coming to Great Ormond Street Hospital, the best alternative entrance is on Guilford Street.

-The map and information below shows which entrances you can use.
+The map below shows which entrances you can use.
 Appointment letters and My GOSH will also let you know which entrance is best for you to use.

-Patient pick-up and drop-off location will move to Guilford Street near the Morgan Stanley Clinical Building entrance.
+Patient pick-up and drop-off location is now on Guilford Street near the Morgan Stanley Clinical Building entrance.
 The Great Ormond Street entrance will be closed for the duration of the building works.
+Please do not use the entrance on Powis Place as this is for emergency ambulance access and staff only.

 Find out more about the best ways to travel to GOSH.